LuizKraisch/LuizKraisch/README.md

 🖥️ Software Engineer at **Trusted Health**.

-📜 I hold a Bachelor's degree in **Software Engineering** from Catholic University.
+📜 I hold a Bachelor's degree in **Software Engineering** from Católica de Santa Catarina (Catholic University).

 🌎 You can talk with me in English or Portugese (and maybe in Spanish as well).